Petroleum Action Plan

 The Government has already committed significant resources to the provision of geo-scientific data through its seismic programme.
 Current and future expenditure needs to be targeted to ensure that it develops a greater understanding of our petroleum resource – both for the purposes of the strategic management of the resource and for maximising investor interest in exploration and development.

 Action 3: Conducting a short focused review of the Crown’s capability and resourcing to manage our petroleum estate.

-Greater Government leadership and focus on the petroleum sector will raise expectations about agency capability, performance, profile and co-ordination (principally of the Ministry of Economic Development).
+Greater Government leadership and focus on the petroleum sector will raise expectations about agency capability, performance, profile and co-ordination (principally of the Ministry of Business, Innovation & Employment).
 A short focused review would look at the scope and levels of capability required to manage and maximise the returns from this significant resource.

 Action 4: Improving the quality of information provided by industry participants to Government of the Crown’s petroleum resources.

 The quality of petroleum reserve data has become a source of concern as annual reported reserves have fluctuated substantially from one year to the next.

 Action 5: Reviewing our regulatory, royalty and taxation arrangements for petroleum.

 This will ensure that refinements to the design of a regulatory and royalty regime provides the Government with a fair and equitable share of the value of New Zealand’s petroleum resources based on the findings of the AUPEC report.

 Action 6: Reviewing and, where necessary amending, the legislative framework of the petroleum sector.